mcous/decoy/docs/usage/create.md

 ## Mocking a function

 To mock a function, pass the `func` argument to `decoy.mock`.
-Decoy will inspect `func` to automatically configure the function as synchronous or asynchronous.
+Decoy will inspect `func` to automatically configure a name for use in assertion messages and set the function as synchronous or asynchronous.

 ```python
 def test_my_thing(decoy: Decoy) -> None: